fl101/awardfares-blog/_posts/2023-01-18-china-airlines-ams-tpe-review.md

 ## Cabin

-The A350-900 economy cabin felt bright, clean, modern, and spacious (thanks to the 3-3-3 layout).
+The A350-900 economy cabin felt clean and spacious (thanks to the 3-3-3 layout).
+Nothing more or else than what I'd expect from other Far East Asian carriers.
 I was glad to have snagged a bulkhead seat, which offers plenty of legroom, something I'd really come to appreciate on this long flight.

 <figure>
 <img src="/assets/img/china-airlines-ams-tpe-economy-review/5-cabin.jpg" class="half" />